wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ### Dataset

 The data has been collected using [Rapid Assessment of Vegetation Condition after Wildfire](https://burnseverity.cr.usgs.gov/ravg/) (RAVG).
-The source of the canopy cover loss used in FireBench is the dataset over CONUS for 2021 `ravg_2021_cc5.tif`.
-The region around Caldor Fire has been processed and standardized using the following bounding box:
+The source of the canopy cover loss used in FireBench is the dataset over CONUS for 2021, `ravg_2021_cc5.tif`.
+The region around the Caldor Fire has been processed and standardized using the following bounding box:
 - south west: (38.4, -120.8)
 - north east: (39.0, -119.7)